spencerhhubert/BulkDownloadDiscordMessages/README.md

 # BulkDownloadDiscordMessages
 download up to all the messages from a discord server

-the program requires three arguments run with
+the program requires four arguments

 `python download.py most_recent_msg_id channel_id auth_code how_many`